mildredsuriel/mildredsuriel.github.io/centos_vm/usermanagement/index.md

   <img src="https://user-images.githubusercontent.com/64757540/98878281-958d9680-2450-11eb-96d4-2884b5b7a30d.png">
 </p>

-- Our create_groups scripts does several things at once
+- Our create_groups scripts does several things at once.
+Each group is created and a shared group folder is created for each group.
+We update the permissions of these groups folders.
+To get quotas to work, we need to configure our system to allow quotas, which varies per OS.

 ```bash
 # Create top level policies